AjjMC/Void-Chains/README.md

   <img src="thumbnail.png" width="100%">
 </p>

-Void Chains is a PvP-based minigame inspired by several elements of King of the Hill gamemodes, Splatoon, and Spleef.
-Two teams compete for domination in a dynamic landscape hanging in chains above the void.
-Using skill, teamwork, and unique mechanics, the objective is to make enemy territory collapse, leading up to the elimination of all opponents.
+Void Chains is a competitive PvP minigame that blends elements from King of the Hill, Splatoon, and Spleef.
+In this high-stakes contest, two teams battle for domination on a constantly shifting landscape suspended by chains over the void.
+Players must harness their skills and collaborate effectively to manipulate the battlefield and trigger the collapse of the opposing team's territory.
+The ultimate goal is to strategically force the enemy into the abyss, ensuring their complete elimination and securing victory.
+Through innovative mechanics and teamwork, participants engage in intense, tactical gameplay where every move could be decisive.

 ## Downloading and Instructions